Monitored Analyses for a Continuous Outcome

 , the corresponding small-sample variance

-the variance according to the sample size in each arm and the number of
+this adjusts the variance according to the sample size in each arm and

 # Obtain time of last event